 of people with disabilities live in developing countries

-The reduced access to education or skill-building opportunities makes it difficult for people living with disability to find employment and build a stable livelihood.
+The reduced access to education or skill-building opportunities makes it difficult for people living with disabilities to find employment and to build a stable livelihood.
 The lack of suitable health care makes them more vulnerable to disease which, in turn, adds to the occurrence of health issues in developing countries.

-Along with the physical stress that they experience, people with disabilities often incur emotional stress from being shunned by society, inhibited from engaging in communal activities and prevented from taking ownership of their lives.
+Along with the physical stress that they experience, people with disabilities often experience emotional stress from social stigma and discrimination, inhibited from engaging in communal activities with limited support to develop their independence.

 Genuine, long-lasting development necessitates an environment where all people have a chance to grow – especially those living with disability.
 A community’s ability to thrive is directly reflected in the way it cares for its most vulnerable members.